 Category II proposals are for other changes to courses, option and minor requirements, and more.

-The Office of Academic Planning and Assessment provides information and guidance regarding the assignment of credits to a course.
-View their Credits–Definition and Guidelines for more information.
+The Office of Academic Programs, Assessment and Accreditation provides information and guidance regarding the assignment of credits to a course.
+View Credits–Definition and Guidelines for more information.

 The OSU university curriculum council approves curriculum changes throughout the year as proposals are submitted, not on a set schedule by term.